Have a Big Year in Utah!

 Discover Utah's Wildlife

 On quiet early morning drives to Bryce Canyon National Park along the Paunsaugunt Plateau, mule deer graze in the high-alpine environment.
 The varied habitats of Zion National Park alone host more than 78 species of mammals and 44 species of reptiles (along with nearly 300 species of birds).
-Flaming Gorge National Recreation Area is one of the state's best areas for wildlife viewing, including magnificent bighorn sheep — also quite impressive when spotted against the red rock landscapes of Southern Utah.
+Flaming Gorge National Recreation Area is one of the state's best areas for wildlife viewing, including magnificent bighorn sheep — an animal that is also quite impressive when spotted against the red rock landscapes of Southern Utah.
 Few outdoor experiences match hikes among the free-roaming bison herd of Antelope Island State Park.
 Stately moose wander the hillside around Park City while intrepid pikas scurry about the scree of the Cottonwoods Canyons gathering vegetation.

 The state’s wildlife viewing and recreation opportunities are many, which make Utah an exceptional and varied destination to experience the extremes of animal adaptation found in its mountain ranges, rivers, high basin-and-range deserts, redrock plateau canyonlands, and ancient-lake alluvial valleys.
 In total, more than 600 species of mammals, birds, reptiles, amphibians, and fish reside among the extremes of Utah’s varied landscapes and climates.

 • Give the wildlife their space.
 Use those binoculars!

 • Avoid disturbing nesting and denning areas, rookeries, and calving grounds.
 If the parent is forced to flee, the young become vulnerable to predators and the elements.